datagrok-ai/public/help/develop/exercises/exercises.md

     }
     ```

-5. Deploy the package as usual with `grok publish dev --rebuild`.
+5. Deploy the package as usual with `grok publish dev`.
 In [Datagrok](https://public.datagrok.ai), navigate to
    a file with nucleotide sequences from `"Demo files"`, such as `sars-cov-2.csv`.
 Verify you get the desired result, it
    should look similar to this:
    ![exercises-custom-cell-renderer](exercises-custom-cell-renderer.png)